 These are open-source projects.
 They make use of a number of digital technologies, for the coordination of various materials, including Django (digital framework), Solr indexing system, Music Encoding Initiative standards (for the encoding of musical notation), and VexFlow (for the representation of musical notation in html5).
 We are especially grateful to Richard Lewis at Goldsmith's College, University of London for the initial development of this resource.

-Code Repositories can be found in the following locations:
+Code Repositories can be found via our Editor's Forum, including

 We will be happy to provide advice on our methods and tools.
 All materials produced by the project team are available according to the terms of the Creative Commons license Attribution-Noncommercial-NoDerivative Works 3.0 Unported.